Design and sell the right battery storage system with simulation-backed modeling

 See 3D system designStorage modeled at the level the project requires

-- Three-scenario monthly bill comparison
+- Three-scenario monthly bill comparison with a month selector

-- Backup hours include solar contribution explicitly
+- Backup hours and usable capacity include solar contribution

 Questions about battery modeling